 Hypnopaedia, by contrast, is about refusing to fall.
 It represents wake-centrism’s ultimate aim: to conquer night entirely, reducing it to a fully exploitable colony.
 In such a territory, going to bed without your headphones might become as unthinkable as leaving the house without your phone.
 Somewhere, surely, a latter-day Saliger is plotting to profit from such a scenario.

 I hereby post my ‘Do not disturb’ sign.
-Please, Alois: just let me sleep.Make a donation
+Please, Alois: just let me sleep.Support Aeon: make a one-off donation